linearniyali/azure-docs/articles/application-gateway/configuration-http-settings.md

 ## Use custom probe

-This setting associates a [custom probe](application-gateway-probe-overview.md#custom-health-probe) with an HTTP setting.
-You can associate only one custom probe with an HTTP setting.
+This setting associates a [custom probe](application-gateway-probe-overview.md#custom-health-probe) with an Backend setting.
+You can associate only one custom probe with an Backend setting.
 If you don't explicitly associate a custom probe, the [default probe](application-gateway-probe-overview.md#default-health-probe-settings) is used to monitor the health of the back end.
 We recommend that you create a custom probe for greater control over the health monitoring of your back ends.

 > [!NOTE]
-> The custom probe doesn't monitor the health of the back-end pool unless the corresponding HTTP setting is explicitly associated with a listener.
+> The custom probe doesn't monitor the health of the back-end pool unless the corresponding Backend setting is explicitly associated with a listener.

 ## Configuring the host name